What if food tracking was less about numbers and more about mindful eating?

 Our design system prioritizes inclusivity and playfulness.

 The design system incorporates inclusive design principles, particularly in the app's illustrations.
-The cute food characters representing grains, protein, and vegetables are designed to reflect diverse cultural food preferences and dietary needs.
+The cute food characters representing different food groups are designed to reflect diverse cultural food preferences and dietary needs.
 This ensures that users from various backgrounds and with different dietary restrictions feel represented and included within the app experience.
 These playful food characters also contribute to the overall lighthearted and engaging tone of the app, making the experience more enjoyable and less intimidating.

 The color palette, consisting of green, peach, and yellow, further reinforces this bright and playful aesthetic.